buddyboss/buddyboss-platform/src/readme.txt

 * Activity - New option to display activity in separate tabs based on activity type
 * Activity - New widget '(BB) Users Following Me' to display all members following the logged-in user
 * Activity - When embedding links with no additional text, show the link preview and hide link URL
+* Activity - Fixed link previews when embedding links from a Facebook url
 * Activity - Fixed link previews when embedding links from an AMP url
 * Groups - When group members changes their Name, now updates their name in old group activity feeds
 * Groups - Fixed issue with deleting members from a group, when LearnDash is enabled
+* Groups - Fixed logic with hidden groups, forums
 * Groups - When editing groups from backend, fixed dropdown list of available Group Types
 * Groups - When auto-creating a group from a LearnDash group, the group members now show correct join date
 * Forums - When replying to a sub-forum in a group, now displaying an activity post in the group feed